kmlibin/RickandMortyTSGraphQL/README.md

 ### Project Highlights

     1. Usual react stuff like useState, useEffect, useMemo, search Params, react router-dom, conditional rendering, forms, etc.
-    2. TypeScript for type checking
+    2. TypeScript for type checking.
-    3. Connection to GraphQL api with ApolloClient
+    3. Connection to GraphQL api with ApolloClient.
-    4. SASS styling - use of variables and mixins
+    4. SASS styling - use of variables and mixins.
     5. The Rick and Morty image shakes at the top.
 I like it.
+    6. It is generally responsive.

 ### What I learned / Things to keep working on with this page